Global Leaders React To Shooting At White House Correspondents' Dinner

 "I am relieved to hear that President Trump is safe following the terrifying gunfire.
 Violence must never be tolerated anywhere in the world," she posted on social media.

-Israeli President Benjamin Netanyahu called the incident "an attack on all the democracies."
+Israeli Prime Minister Benjamin Netanyahu called the incident "an attack on all the democracies."

 "This wasn't just an attack on Donald Trump.
 This was an attack on a candidate for the presidency of the United States.
 This was an attack on America.
 It was an attack on democracy, it was an attack on all the democracies," he posted on social media.